NÄHER — CONCEPT 2024

 3. Listing the requirements

-After summarizing the insights from the interviews, it was time to list all the must-have, as well as the nice-to-have.
+After summarizing the insights, it was time to list all the must-have and the nice-to-have.
 We wrote down all of the pages we could think of, both in producer and consumer view (because yes, we'd need both interfaces).
+Later down the line, we realized we hadn't gone into enough depth for the sales funnel.

 näher needs